aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/3-spo/2-managing-seccomp-profiles/index.en.md

 ## Using the log enricher

 The operator ships with a log enrichment feature, which is disabled by default.
 The reason for that is the log enricher container runs in previleged mode to be able to read the audit logs from the cluster nodes.

-One of the following requirements to the Kubernetes nodes is to have [auditd](https://man7.org/linux/man-pages/man8/auditd.8.html) installed and run.
+In order for log enricher to work properly, we need to have [auditd](https://man7.org/linux/man-pages/man8/auditd.8.html) installed and run on all worker nodes.

 ## Install `auditd` on Kubernetes nodes